 This would have been collected as an extravagantly mounted curiosity and probably used as a table decoration.
 The silver base bears the town mark of Augsburg,

 In the Middle Ages it was believed that ostriches were able to digest and take nutrition from any substance, including stone and iron.
-The horseshoe that this bird carries symbolises this myth, which persisted until the 18th Century.
+The horseshoe that this bird carries symbolises this myth, which persisted into the 18th Century.